puneetkkala/puneetkkala.github.io/docs/blog/sustainability/what-is-sustainability.md

 ---
 title: What is Sustainability?
-summary: Sustainability is meeting needs of the present without compromising the ability of future generations to meet their own needs.
+description: Sustainability is meeting needs of the present without compromising the ability of future generations to meet their own needs.
 tags:
     - sustainability
 ---